sulu/sulu-workshop/README.md

 ### PHP-CS-Fixer

-To fix your local code style use following command:
+To keep your code consistent you can automatically reformat your code with the following command:

 ```bash
 composer php-cs-fix